oyranos-cms/oyranos-cms.github.io/wiki/ColourMatchingModuls.md

     floating point colours precisely and according to the needs in the [film industry](http://www.oscars.org/council/ctl.html).

-License: new BSD (? with jurisdiction) ...
+License: new BSD (? with jurisdiction to California)

+...